rams3sh/cowin4all/README.md

 ## 6. Please donate

-If you like this project.
-Kindly donate to [TN CM Public Relief Fund](https://ereceipt.tn.gov.in/Cmprf/Cmprf)
+If you like this project, consider donate to [TN CM Public Relief Fund](https://ereceipt.tn.gov.in/Cmprf/Cmprf)